Evgeniy999/WebFinalProject/README.md

 # WebFinalProject

-Interpol - проект, с простым в освоении интерфейсом, который включается в себя такие функции как:
+Interpol - Interpol is a project with an easy-to-learn interface that includes such functions as:
- * поиск пропавших людей;
+ * search for missing people;
- * поиск разыскиваемых преступников;
+ * search for wanted criminals;
- * новости;
+ * news;
- * и т.д.
+ * etc.